patriciomacadden/miniconfig/README.md

 ```

 Obviously, this can be done in many different ways and integrated
 with any Ruby application.
-But, for instance, if you needto access
+But, for instance, if you need to access
 the configuration options only in your rails app controllers, define this
 method on the `ApplicationController`.
 Choose the one that suits best, and
 may the force be with you.